 These are rugged times: Like many, I’m still wary of catching Covid, since our numbers locally are rising again.
 It still shocks me when I realize I haven’t traveled anywhere for over 2 years.
 The pandemic continues to change the patterns of our lives, our economy, and many of our choices about the future.
 Climate change is–obviously–causing dramatic shifts in our weather that aren’t always predictable.
 Putin’s war with a country innocent of any provocation has added to the world’s chaos and further damaged supply chains and fuel prices.
 Our democracy is teetering and civil discourse has become a lost art.

 Humanity’s response to this collision of urgencies often seems agonizingly childish.
-We have faced pandemics, political turmoil, and war, and survived them all, but adding climate change and its unknown rolling and webbed effects makes the future precarious and our present actions imbecilic at best.
+We have faced pandemics, political turmoil, and war, and survived them all, but adding climate change and its unknown rolling and torn-web effects makes the future precarious and our present actions imbecilic at best.
 We’re scrambling, stumbling, and failing at coherence.

 Rather than adapt to challenges, we pretend they don’t exist.

 We pretend the pandemic is past.
 We pretend the Earth’s jet streams will return to a “normal” that’s vanished forever; we pretend the continued destruction of the rainforest and natural habitats isn’t happening, and that tons of plastic microbeads in the oceans don’t matter, really.
 We notice the bird migrations are changing, and bird flus are rising; we observe that the acres and acres of ash trees have all died, and that so many species of plants, animals, and insects are rapidly going extinct, but we pretend none of this is connected to our daily actions and inability to stop living how we like, at the pace and rate of consumption we prefer.